rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 ## Conway's Law - Theoretical example

-Let’s assume we run a company that has various departments tackling different segments of the car market:
+Let’s assume, we run a company that has various departments tackling different segments of the car market:

 * Personal cars
 * Small delivery trucks